ChASE-library/ChASE/docs/chase.rst

-   :math:`m[],\textsf{res}[]`      Vectors: optimized degrees, eigenpairs residuals FILTER                          Chebyshev polynomial filter aligning :math:`\hat{V}` to the desired eigenspace ORTHONORMALIZE                  QR factorization orthogonalizing filtered vectors together with deflated ones RAYLEIGH-RITZ                   Projection of :math:`A` into search space defined by :math:`\hat{Q}` and diagonalization of reduced problem
+   :math:`m[],\textsf{res}[]`      Vectors: optimized degrees, eigenpairs residuals FILTER                          Chebyshev polynomial filter aligning :math:`\hat{V}` to the desired eigenspace ORTHONORMALIZE                  QR factorization orthogonalizing filtered vectors together with deflated ones NORMAL-RAYLEIGH-RITZ            Projection of :math:`A` into search space defined by :math:`\hat{Q}` and diagonalization of reduced problem
+   OBLIQUE-RAYLEIGH-RITZ           Projection of :math:`H` into search space defined by :math:`\hat{Q}` and diagonalization of reduced problem
    DEFL&LOCK                       Deflation and locking of eigenpairs whose residuals are below the tolerance threshold DEGREES                         Computation of optimal polynomial degree for each vector in :math:`\hat{V}`
    =============================== ===========================================================================================================